 My past

-I spent over a decade at companies like Google, Facebook/Meta, and Square/Block, working across learning and development, recruiting, and DEI programs.
-The work was meaningful, the people were exceptional and from the outside, it all looked like success.
+I worked in fast-paced, high-performing environments at Google, Meta, and Block where expectations are high, and it’s easy to start measuring yourself against others.
+The work was meaningful, the people were exceptional, and from the outside, it all looked like success.
 And in many ways, it was.
 I was also exhausted.

 I became pretty good at pushing through long days, a jam-packed calendar, and a never-ending to-do list.
 I moved fast, delivered results, and stayed just a few steps ahead of burnout by ignoring the quiet (& sometimes loud) signals from my body and mind asking me to slow down.